Types of Girl about the Globe (GatG) – 18-39 GatG, Adventurous GatG, Budget GatG, City GatG, Sailing GatG, Winter Sports GatG

 The hotel in Pamukkale was spectacular.
 The belly dance performance at the hotel's poolside and the four-tiered thermal pool powered by hot springs created a memorable evening.

 What were the benefits of taking a Travel Talk tour?

-I enjoy trying the local cuisine and appreciated our guides taking us to different places for lunch.
-I was able to try the local food and delicacies from a shish-kebab to Gozleme, and Teste Kebab.
+I enjoyed trying the local cuisine and appreciated our guides taking us to different places for lunch.
+I was able to try the local food and delicacies, from a shish kebab to Gozleme and Teste Kebab.
 I even had the opportunity to make a Turkish pizza called a ‘pide.'